jbengey/ForestFire-VR_MSc/README.md

-# GameOfLife Broken Vesion
+# Forest Fire VR

-This is released to the students of VR MSC as broken code example.
-Any one using this not in the university will be disappionted as its incomplete.
+This is a project used to showcase the implementation of the "Game Of Life" logic to a VR enviroment.
+The application is the randomised event of a forest fire, with additional features added to enhance the experience when inside VR.